Shopify/jobs/README.md

 # Careers

  At Shopify, we empower entrepreneurs all over the world.
-We're looking for hard-working <!-- is "hard working good?
-Taken from open source page -->, passionate people to help us make commerce better.
+We're looking for hard-working, passionate people to help us make commerce better.
 Join us building the platform powering over 1 million merchants as they start, run, and scale their business worldwide.
 Please visit our [Engineering Blog](https://engineering.shopify.com/) to learn more about what we're building, and why it matters.

 ## How we're responding to COVID-19